jae-you/directional-reliability/README.md

 ## Directional Reliability in AI-Mediated Political Dialogue

 **Jaeyoun You**
-Department of Social Innovation Convergence, Hanyang University
+Department of Social Innovation Convergence, Hanyang University (Ph.D. in HCI)

 ---